libesmtp/libESMTP/docs/reference.rst

 Agent (MUA) or other program that wishes to submit mail to a preconfigured Message Submission Agent (MSA), sometimes known as a *smart host*.

-The documentation is believed to be accurate but may not necessarily reflect actual behaviour.
+The documentation is believed to be accurate however:

   Much of it is apocryphal or, at the very least, wildly inaccurate.
   However, where it is inaccurate, it is *definitively* inaccurate.